rovelstars/docs/src/index.md

 ---

 :::warning Domain Change!
-This documentation Website will be moving to rovelstars.xyz soon!
+Welcome everyone to docs.rovelstars.com!
+Rovelstars.ga is deprecated and will be removed in future.
 :::

 :::tip Progress